Dealing with Loneliness and Isolation in Seniors

 While isolation and loneliness can affect people at any age, there are a few reasons it is a common issue for seniors.
 Some of the causes include:

 - Fear of going out and falling

 - Illness (ex: cancer, Alzheimer’s disease)

 What to do to Combat Loneliness and Isolation

 The first thing to do to combat loneliness and isolation in seniors is to learn to spot the triggers and symptoms.
-If something happens in a seniors life that can lead them to feeling isolated, it is always good to face it head on before serious problems arise.
+If something happens in a senior’s life that can lead them to feel isolated, it is always good to face it head-on before serious problems arise.

 - Visit as often as you can.
 If you have a busy schedule, make short visits as often as you can.
 Any time you can spend with a friend or family member will help alleviate feelings of isolation.